maziac/DeZog/README.md

 - memory viewer / editor
 - automatic display of memory that is pointed to by HL, DE, etc.
 - change of program counter through menu
-- execution if assembler unit tests
+- support for assembler unit tests with code coverage display.
-- display of code coverage

 ## Constraints